ConfuciusZA/AutoBedrockBackup/README.md

 On running the script, it will check if the server executable is running If running,  it will give a 5 & 1 minute warning before stopping the server, copying the files into a subfolder within your specificied backup folder, and restarting the server.
   If not it will copy the files and start the server.

+NOTE: This does not clear out old backups.
+They'll pile up over time.